Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/02-Xcode-&-AutoLayout/README.md

 By the end of this lesson, students should be able to:

-- Position UI elements using autolayout
+- Position UI elements using AutoLayout
-- Describe autolayout's relational properties
+- Describe AutoLayout's relational properties
 - Inspect and use the visual debugging features of Xcode

 ## Vocabulary